 Saving a dying lucky bamboo plant often comes down to identifying and correcting the issue that's making it unhealthy.
-Lucky bamboo (Dracaena sanderiana) is a relatively easy indoor plant to grow, but it needs proper light, water and container conditions to thrive.
+Lucky bamboo (Dracaena sanderiana, USDA zones 9-12) is a relatively easy indoor plant to grow, but it needs proper light, water and container conditions to thrive.
 When those conditions aren't met, the lucky bamboo plant might start to change colors, droop or show other signs of stress.
 Get back into a solid care routine to nurse your lucky bamboo plant back to health.

 Find an Ideal Location

-Lucky bamboo plants thrive in bright but indirect light.
-If your lucky bamboo is sunbathing in direct light all day, it can cause the leaves to burn and look like they're dying.
+Lucky bamboo plants grow best in bright but indirect light.
+If your lucky bamboo is sunbathing in direct sun all day, the light can cause the leaves to burn and look like they're dying.
 They often appear yellow and might split with too much sun.
 Not getting enough bright, indirect light can also affect the plant's growth.
 It might stretch out, slow down its growth or change its color.